kpym/gotoextr/README.md

 ## Why?

 I use my travel history to geotag my photos.
 I often use a tracking application to record my positions, but occasionally (often?)
 I forget to launch it.
-In this case, Google Takout (Location history) helps me by extracting my tracks in GPX format.
+In this case, Google Takeout (Location history) helps me by extracting my tracks in GPX format.

+## How does it work?

+This program reads the location history data from a json file and extracts the data for a given date range.
+The json format exported from the phone is not the same as the one from Google Takeout, but the program can handle both.

+For more details on the format of the json file, check the [file format](file_format.md) description.

 ## Inspiration

 This software is strongly inspired by [location-history-json-converter](https://github.com/Scarygami/location-history-json-converter) 🙏.
-But since the pyton application is rather slow, I decided to make one in go that is about  10x faster.
+But since the python application is rather slow, I decided to make one in go that is about  10x faster.
 The original application is also more complete, I only implemented the features I needed.

 ## License